 Security leaving Cairo was fairly lax until it came to Blanca’s bag.
 The air security staff made her open her bag.
 Then, they removed a tampon from her bag, and the man proceeded to thoroughly examine the tampon, smelling it and removing it from both the wrapper and the applicator, turning it over and over curiously before finally dropping it carelessly on the conveyor belt.
-He could have easily passed for a neanderthal clumsily inspecting a bone.

 The flight itself was smooth, and we arrived in Athens happy and delusional with no plan.
 The reality of the trip set in when we exchanged our Egyptian pounds for euros.
 1400 LE = 140 euro.
 And then we realized that we each had a limit of about that to spend.
 Our hopes had been set on Santorini, but they were quickly dashed when we discovered that flights were close to $230US.
 The 8 hour ferry ride was within range, but it was an 8 hour ferry ride.
 Desperate, we settled on Mykonos, the closer island with a 4 hour ferry ride.
 Once our tickets had been purchased, we took a moment to absorb the differences between Greek and Egyptian culture.
 In Greece, it was quiet.
 The Greeks could stand in lines.
 The Greeks had water fountains with potable water.
-Granted, some people drink tap water in Cairo, but these are the sorts of people who might marry their cousins or eat gum off the bottom of a chair.
+Granted, some people drink tap water in Cairo, but these are the sorts of people who might eat gum off the bottom of a chair.

 Excited and anxious to get to the port with time to spare, we headed outside and purchased bus tickets for 5 Euro.
 The ticket vendor said that bus 96 was going to the port, so we confidently boarded.
 We rode the bus for an hour to Port Piraeus, traveled the perimeter of the port aimlessly, then finally asked a dock worker.
 He informed us that we were at the wrong port, that our ferry departed from Rafina, which was an hour away, and should we travel by bus, it was probably unreachable with the small amount of time we had to board our ferry.